jcastillocano/azure_gcp_integration/infrastructure/README.md

 =============================================

-This repo contains all the terraform templates to provison both Azure and Google clouds with some basic infrastructure + CI/CD pipeline in Jenkins.
+This repo contains all the terraform templates to provison both Azure and Google clouds with some basic infrastructure in Azure, CI/CD pipeline with Jenkins, MySQL DB in Google and VPN server.

-Ideally all the deployment environment should be configure with terraform, but since there is not _appservice_ resource yet for Azure (see [Create azure App Service Plan resource][terraform_issues]) everything (from provision to deployments) will be manage by Azure _cli_.
+Ideally all the deployment environment should be configure with terraform, but since there is not _appservice_ resource yet for Azure (see [Create azure App Service Plan resource][terraform_issues]) all the bits for App Service will be handled with Azure _cli_.

 Requirements